crweiner/hacktoberfest-swag-list/index.md

 #### **Bagisto**

 - **Swag**: T-Shirt, Stickers, Notebook, Pen, and Bagisto Elephant
-- **Requirements**: Contribute to [Bagisto](https://github.com/bagisto/bagisto) during the month of October and have 4 merged PRs to the Bigisto repo.
+- **Requirements**: Contribute to [Bagisto](https://github.com/bagisto/bagisto) during the month of October and have 4 merged PRs to the Bagisto repo.
 - **How to sign up**: Check out the [Bagisto website](https://webkul.com/meetups/hacktober-fest-bagisto-2021/) for more details.
 - **Issues**: [Hacktoberfest Labelled Issues](https://github.com/bagisto/bagisto/issues?q=is%3Aopen+is%3Aissue+label%3AHacktoberfest)
 - **Notes**: